gallery: (dis)robe

 This gown explores our human connection (and lack thereof) to the ecology of our home.
 How do we deify the wilderness while at the same time feeling ourselves to be above it?
 How are we, in fact, an integral part of it?
 How can we connect with the seasons as the plants, insects, and other animals do?
 Where do we find ourselves as humble and holy in the spectrum of our own ecologies?

-Exhibited at the Hearth Gallery on Bowen Island/
+Exhibited on Bowen Island/

 (dis)robe: Maternity Wear